Harshil8136/chess-game/lib/PLAC_AND_AUDIT.md

 * **Environment Vectors:** `ip_hash`

 By implementing this factory on every mutating API (`POST`, `PUT`, `DELETE`), CF-Admin provides enterprise-grade observability completely native to Cloudflare's serverless footprint.

+### 3.5 Ubiquitous Navigational Telemetry (Middleware Tracking)

+> [!TIP]
+> **The "In-Accessible Page" Tracer**
+> Traditional audit logs only track successful API actions.
+CF-Admin intercepts navigations at the core Astro `middleware.ts` to log both permitted views and **malicious probing**.

+Every non-API navigation inside the dashboard is intercepted:

+1. **Access Evaluation:** The middleware checks the PLAC map.
+2. **Synchronous Transition:** The user is either allowed to load the page or intercepted and bounced to a `403` error screen.
+3. **Ghost Telemetry:** The middleware fires an async `ctx.waitUntil()` task pushing an `action: 'view'` ledger entry.

+Crucially, the `details` payload contains `granted: boolean`.
+This allows Devs to scan the audit table for `granted: false` to instantly uncover if a staff member was repeatedly attempting to access `/dashboard/settings` or restricted endpoints, providing holistic behavioral monitoring beyond just successful database mutations.